Moving to Malaysia: A Guide for Expats to Live Here

 Take note that property in Kuala Lumpur and other urban areas are generally more expensive than in other areas in Malaysia.

 Tenants have to pay their own utility bills such as water, electricity, phone and internet services.
 Of course, if you are looking to stay for only a short while, the most trustworthy option is Airbnb.
-You can rent these places for a few days or for as long as you need hassle free.
+You can rent these places for a few days or for as long as you need, hassle-free.

 StateMinimum Price of Property With MM2H

-(for Zone 1: Districts of Petaling, Gombak, Hulu Langat, Sepang and Klang & Zone 2: Districts of Kuala Selangor & Kuala Langat)
+SelangorMYR2 million(for Zone 1: Districts of Petaling, Gombak, Hulu Langat, Sepang and Klang & Zone 2: Districts of Kuala Selangor & Kuala Langat)

-(for Zone 3: Districts of Hulu Selangor and Sabak Bernam)
+MYR1 million(for Zone 3: Districts of Hulu Selangor and Sabak Bernam)

 Terengganu, Pahang, WPKL, Putrajaya, Johor, Perlisand Negeri SembilanMYR1 million

-Kelantan, Penang and SabahMYR500,000
+Kelantan, Penang and SabahMYR1 million

-MalaccaMYR1 million (landed title)
+MalaccaMYR1 million (landed title)MYR500,000 (strata title)

 Finding a Job